 Internal validity and robustness

 The overlap between questions selected in the Subcategories and the priority ranking across Subcategories was substantial, suggesting strong internal consistency in the survey responses.
 Rare exceptions include that “vaccines as a strategy for management of contacts“ was selected as the 3rd-ranked Subcategory overall while the related questions were 4th and 6th within the Management of Contacts Main category.
-Similarly, access to MDR-TB diagnosis and treatment was selected as 4th in the Programmatically Relevant Research Main category while respondents scored it 4th overall.
-Other top-ranked Subcategories comprised questions that were in the top 3 within the subcategory rankings.
+Similarly, access to MDR-TB diagnosis and treatment was selected as 4th in the Programmatically Relevant Research Main category while participants scored it 4th overall.
+Other top-ranked Subcategories comprised questions that were in the top 3 within the Subcategory rankings.

-In addition to the imputation of unselected questions, weighting by response rate was also used account for non-response.
+In addition to the imputation of unselected questions, weighting by response rate was also used to account for non-response.
 The results from the weighting were very similar to the imputation and are not presented.

 Discussion